NHACP-IF/NHACP-specification/nhacp-specification.md

       requests.
     * Defined the ETIMEDOUT, EUNREACH, ECONNREFUSED, and ECONNRESET error codes.
+    * Renamed FILE-CLOSE to CLOSE, FILE-READ to READ, and FILE-WRITE to WRITE.
+      The semantics of the operation are unchanged.
 * Version 0.1
     * Defined the protocol versioning convention.
     * Defined the new NHACP-REQUEST session mutiplexing scheme and